Sockeye salmon. Credit: NOAA Fisheries

 Science Overview

 NOAA Fisheries conducts various research activities on the biology, behavior, and ecology of sockeye salmon.
 The results of this research are used to inform management decisions for this species.
+Sockeye salmon have not been assessed.

-Sockeye Salmon in Alaska
+Sockeye Salmon Research in Alaska

 Our work to forecast salmon harvests, assess the impact of commercial fisheries on salmon, and evaluate how salmon populations respond to environmental changes enable us to estimate abundance and trends for sockeye salmon in Alaska.